The Doctor of Physical Therapy Program Service-Learning Clinic

 The Service-Learning Clinic (SLC), created in 2003, was developed to provide physical therapy, rehabilitation, and consultative services to the Bellarmine University and local communities.
 Graduate physical therapy students provide a variety of services under the supervision of expert clinical faculty instructors.
 Physical therapy services include examination, evaluation and treatment of a wide range of musculoskeletal, neurological, and developmental conditions.

 The location of the main campus clinic is 2120 Newburg Road, Room 110: The SLC is located on the first floor of Nolen C. Allen Hall (NCAH), which is located directly across from the university’s main entrance on Newburg Road.
 The university provides shuttle service between NCAH and main campus.
-The DPT Program now has seven service-learning clinical sites where services are offered for a variety of conditions across the lifespan, including services for children, seniors, athletes, and people with movement disorders.
+The DPT Program now has seven service-learning clinical sites where services are offered for individuals across the lifespan, from children to aging adults, and for a variety of conditions such as athletic injuries, diabetes, and neurological conditions.
 For directions, visit our Campus Directions page.

 Hours of Operation